Sign up now!

 - NO pushchairs or prams of any kind are allowed in the race.
 Non-race wheelchairs are fine.

-- NO headphones are allowed to be used by participants on course.
+- NO headphones are allowed in the race on course

-- To activate the event bib, participants must run forward and pass the Catcher Cars, located at the start line near the Start Arch, to activate your race bib
+- At the Start Line you must run forward and pass the Catcher Cars, located at the start line near the Start Arch, to activate your race bib

-- Participants must keep to their RIGHT - the Catcher Car will pass them on their left.
+- Please keep to your RIGHT - the Catcher Car will pass you on your left as it approaches

-- Participants must pay attention to all briefings and instructions provided to them by race officials to ensure they are safe at all times.
+- Pay attention to all briefings and instructions provided to you by race officials to ensure you are safe at all times